Chrismarsh/covid19/README.md

 *Figure 4*: Global logy growth  of reported infected cases.
 Reference growth rates expressed as days to double are shown.
 Cases are shown as days since the, at least 100th reported case.

 ![](World_deaths_since10th_2020-03-23.png)
 *Figure 5*: Global time series of logy death counts.
-Per province sums shown on the right, although some overplotting of the values may occure when the values are close together.
+Per province sums shown on the right, although some overplotting of the values may occur when the values are close together.

 # [Global change in rate of growth](#growth)

-As countries' growth rates slow and hasten, the rate of change of these rates can be useful for quanitfying if the situation is getting better or worse.
+As countries' growth rates slow and hasten, the rate of change of these rates can be useful for quantifying if the situation is getting better or worse.

 This below figure shows a 7-day moving window calculation of the growth rate of covid19 cases, expressed as days to double.